Ofek-Carpassi/Ofek-Carpassi/README.md

 - CSS

 ## 🥋 Hobbies
-When I'm not coding, you can find me training in MMA and Krav Maga, or playing games.
+When I'm not coding, you can find me training in MMA and Krav Maga, playing video games, or playing chess.

 ## 📫 How to reach me
 Feel free to connect with me on [GitHub]!